On the stable Auslander-Reiten components of certain monomorphism categories: Abstract

 \section{Abstract}

-Let $\La$ be an Artin algebra and $\rm{Gprj}\mbox{-}\La$ the subcategory of Gorenstein projective $\La$-modules.
-In this paper, we study components of the stable Auslander-Reiten quiver of the monomorphism category $\CS(\rm{Gprj}\mbox{-}\La)$ containing certain vertices, which are called boundary vertices.
-This kind of the components is linked to the orbits of an auto-equivalence on the stable category $\underline{\text{Gprj}}\mbox{-}\La$.
-As a result, for when $\La$ is a CM-finite algebra, we apply our results to study the Auslander-Reiten translation of simple modules of the associated stable Cohen-Macaulay Auslander algebra $A$ of $\La$, and those components of the stable Auslander-Reiten quiver $A$ containing a simple module.
-In particular, we give some applications for the components of the stable Auslander-Reiten quiver over a preprojective algebra.
+Let $\Lambda$ be an Artin algebra and let $\rm{Gprj}\mbox{-}\Lambda$ denote the class of all finitely generated Gorenstein projective $\Lambda$-modules.
+In this paper, we study the components of the stable Auslander-Reiten quiver of a certain subcategory of the monomorphism category $\mathcal{S}({\rm Gprj}\mbox{-}\Lambda)$ containing boundary vertices.
+We describe the shape of such components.
+It is shown that certain components are linked to the orbits of an auto-equivalence on the stable category $\underline{\rm{Gprj}}\mbox{-}\Lambda$.
+In particular, for the finite components, we show that under certain mild conditions their cardinalities are divisible by $3$.
+We see that this three-periodicity phenomenon reoccurs several times in the paper.